atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 ---

-## LETTER V.
+## VOLUME II LETTER V.

 With me, Mrs. Guery discarded her borrowed character, and assumed her own: I saw neither the prude, nor the coquette.
 Convinced of the sincerity of my affection, she frankly laid her heart open before me, that I might exult at the discovery of its feelings.
 Her noble behaviour made a deeper impression upon me than her beauty had done.
 I beheld her with respect and admiration, and at last with put disguise, personated the lover.

 "This woman, said I to myself, is too real an enemy to dissimulation, not to be strictly virtuous.
 Hypocrisy is the spring of every vice in the female heart; it fills it up with deceit, and disarms it against the attack of the passions.
-When the habit of feigning has made falsehood familiar, religion and honour lose gradually their authority,, and virtue resigns her rights to prudence; The probity of a lover, or the Safety of a rende vous, are sufficient to corrupt the modesty of a woman of such a contemptible charadler.____ingenuity is the mark of an honest heart — the virtue of Mrs. Guery will triumph over love.” -- -- -!
+When the habit of feigning has made falsehood familiar, religion and honour lose gradually their authority, and virtue resigns her rights to prudence.
+The probity of a lover, or the safety of a rende-vous, are sufficient to corrupt the modesty of a woman of such a contemptible character. - Ingenuity is the mark of an honest heart — the virtue of Mrs. Guery will triumph over love.” -- -- -!
 This conclusion did not deter me from the resolution I had formed — * I was '